 Exuberant and imaginative, Québecers have a culture that’s unique in North America.
 An exciting history, a vast and diverse land, nature as far as the eye can see: discover Québec in all of its originality!

-Located at the northeastern tip of North America, Québec covers 1,667,926 km2—more than a quarter of the total surface area of Canada’s ten provinces.
-Its territory stretches eastwards from Ontario all the way to New Brunswick and Newfoundland and Labrador, and nearly 2,000 km north from the U.S. border to the Arctic Ocean.
+Located at the northeastern tip of North America, Québec covers 1,667,926 km2 (643,819 sq. mi.)—more than twice the size of Texas.
+Its territory stretches eastwards from Ontario all the way to New Brunswick and Newfoundland and Labrador, and nearly 2,000 km (1,242 mi.) north from the U.S. border to the Arctic Ocean.

 Land of contrasts